opencord/docs/navigate.md

 * **Workflow:** A Profile includes one or more workflows, each of which defines the business logic and state machine for one of the access technologies.
-A workflow augments/parameterizes a Profile for the target deployment environment; it is not a layer, per se.
+A workflow customizes a Profile for the target deployment environment; it is not a layer, per se.
 SEBA's [AT&T Workflow](profiles/seba/workflows/att-install.md) is an example.

 The diagram also shows a hardware bill-of-materials, which must be